datacarpentry/python-ecology-lesson/episodes/04-data-types-and-format.md

 ~~~
 {: .language-python}
 Next, let's drop all the rows that contain missing values.
 We will use the command `dropna`.
-By default, dropna removes columns that contain missing data for even just one row.
+By default, dropna removes rows that contain missing data for even just one column.

 ~~~
 df_na = surveys_df.dropna()